amyhupe/amyhupe.co.uk/src/articles/2019-09-19-10-more-blog-posts-update.md

 The second blog post published was written by [Amy Grinstead](https://twitter.com/sliceofsunny), who paired up with [Lauren Currie](https://twitter.com/Redjotter), showcasing the value of content design by documenting [a week in the life as a content designer](https://medium.com/@sliceofsunny/a-week-in-the-life-of-a-content-designer-2943793b5e2c).

+The third blog post to come out of the initiative was [Arfah](https://twitter.com/Arf_22)'s [Community starts with 2](https://medium.com/@arf_22/community-starts-with-two-3525ee5e084b), written with help from [Sam Villis](https://twitter.com/stamanfar).

+Adapted from a talk she gave back in May, Arfah's post outlines the lessons she learned from setting up Muslamic Makers—a community space for Muslims working in the technology and creative industries.

+The fifth blog post published was [Adam Silver](https://twitter.com/adambsilver)'s brilliant and self-explanatory [Where to put buttons in forms](https://adamsilver.io/articles/where-to-put-buttons-in-forms/) which he wrote with support from [Caroline Jarratt](https://twitter.com/cjforms).

-As well as what’s already been published, [Laura Morley](https://twitter.com/morley_laura) has written a blog post with help from her coach [Adam Silver](https://twitter.com/adambsilver) which she plans to publish in the next few weeks.
+As well as what’s already been published, [Laura Morley](https://twitter.com/morley_laura) has written a blog post with help from [Adam Silver](https://twitter.com/adambsilver)—who is taking part as both a coach and a blogger—which she plans to publish in the next few weeks.

 ## What we’ve learned so far